bwyss/self-hosted-home-camera-setup/README.md

 - Check everything (it’s optional) and click Submit.
 - Open HACS and add Frigate

+In Home Assistant go to settings > Device and Services, then Add Integration, seach for and add Frigate.

 Now you can access Frigate in Media using Home Assistant